RalphNM1/my-first-git-project/README.md

 # My First Git Project

-Este é o meu primeiro intento con git/This is first try with git.
+Este é o meu primeiro intento con git/This is my first try with git.

 Quero poder / I want to do: